Foreword by Jeffrey Hodges

 – Jeffrey Hodges B.Sc.
 M.Sc.(Hons) B.Ed., Director, Sportsmind Institute

-It’s 7:42 AM and I’ve slept in again.
+It’s 7:42 AM.
+I have slept in again.
 I feel tired because I stayed up until 2:30 AM last night working on chipping away at a never-ending task list.
 I grab whatever clothes comes easiest to hand in my half-awake stake, hastily pull them on, and run into the office, forgetting to have breakfast along the way.

 Some of the thoughts that run through my mind as I arrive at the office in an adrenalin-fuelled panic include: